h15200/notes/system-design.md

 If there are only 2 microservices, it's a sign you should just use a monlithic structure.

+## protocols

+- `ip/tcp` (ensures delivery with handshakes and ackknowledgements).
+  - websockets are built with ip/tcp
+- `http` built on top of ip/tcp with encryption and identify verification
+- `smpp` (short message texting) twilio
+- `udp` (no ackknowledgement flow, so FASTER but some packets will be lost) video, voice
+- `xmpp` peer network (peer-to-peer networks can be built with xmpp or with tcp)

 ### Proxies

 - Forward (default) proxies sit between the client and server on behalf of the CLIENT.
 It can be used as a cache, add/remove headers.
 It masks the client IP to the server.
 Most notable example is a VPN (Virtual Private Network).